 Elisabeth Freise – Treasurer

 Maria Biedrawa is a social pedagogue and trainer in non-violent conflict resolution.
 She belongs to the Catholic Church.
-She is a member of the French branch of the International Fellowship of Reconciliation and the Ark Community, as well as a graduate of the peace diaconate training programme of gewaltfrei handeln.
+She is a member of the French branch of the International Fellowship of Reconciliation and a graduate of the peace diaconate training programme of gewaltfrei handeln.
 In this capacity she has been involved in peace work in African contexts for several years.
 She has been a speaker at several Church and Peace conferences and is therefore known and appreciated by many in our network.
 She was elected as Board member in 2018.

 Barbara Forbes is a Quaker and an individual member of Church and Peace from the United Kingdom.
 She lived in Hamburg for ten years and worked there for the Lutheran Church.
 She has now been a Quaker for 30 years and, together with her husband, was the Quaker representative in Brussels for five years in the 1990s.
 Her current concerns are focused on asylum and refugee issues, militarisation of society, tax justice, the abolition of torture, and grass-roots community work.
-She is a trustee of the Community for Reconciliation which is a member organisation of Church and Peace.
+Among other things, she is active in the Asylum and Refugee Network, which is a member organisation of Church and Peace.
 Barbara has served on the Board since 2015.